SciML/SciMLSensitivity.jl/docs/src/tutorials/data_parallel.md

 solve(prob,Tsit5())
 ```

-This method of parallelism is optimal if all of the operations are
+This method of parallelism is optimal if all the operations are
-linear algebra operations such as a neural ODE.
+linear algebra operations, such as a neural ODE.
 Thus this method of
 parallelism is demonstrated in the [MNIST tutorial](@ref mnist).

 However, this method of parallelism has many limitations.
 First of all,